Nexus-Mods/NexusMods.App/docs/developers/games/0004-MountAndBlade2Bannerlord.md

 Whether we copy `Win64_Shipping_Client` to `Gaming.Desktop.x64_Shipping_Client` and vice versa will require discussion with rest of team and community.

+> It should be generally safe to use Win64_Shipping_Client on Gaming.Desktop.x64_Shipping_Client.
+It was added recently in the Vortex extension, generally works.
+The only exception was a Visual Basic mod (VB compiled to .NET FX isn't working on .NET 6?)

 ## Questions (Aragas & Co)

 ### What's Missing in Existing Mod Managers